hkpeterpeter/aialifehack18-team17/README.md

 The code repository for AIA Life Hack 2018 #AIALIFEHACK18

+# Storyline

+I am a AIA customer for more than 10 years.
+When my mother got stroke 2 years ago, I evaluated her medical history, and found out that she didn't buy any insurance product, and was not awared of her insurance coverage.

 # Problem Statement

-AIA Vitality aims at improving health and living on personal level.
+New customers have difficulties to understand insurance products, and have no immediate needs to buy insurance products.

-We believe that family members contribute a major part of a person's life.
-In the current stage, it is unable to relate to his/her core family members.
+Existing customers may receive insurance coverage in a personal level.
+Family members contribute a major part of a person's life.
+However, it is unable to relate to his/her core family members.

+*Note: We need to validate it from the customer's Q and A*

-# Solution and Benefits
+# Proposed Solution

 We would like to improve **customer engagement** by extending AIA Vitality from personal level to family level.

+# Potential Benefits

 The potential benefits are:
 - **Bring** healthier life to the customers and their core family members
 - **Reach** out more potential customers
-- **Discourage** abuse of medical insurance reimbursement

 # Team members
 - Peter Chung (UI/UX)